ityshchenko/ityshchenko.github.io/cv.md

         - "Train, manage and provide guidance to junior software development staff"
         - "Maintain the existing applications"
         - "Cooperate with managers and clients"
-        - "Developed large G2G SPA for Ukrainian budget costs and earnings analysis and further planning"
+        - "Developed large monolith G2G SPA for Ukrainian budget costs and earnings analysis and further planning"
-        - "Developed internal RESTful API for the reporting system" -
+        - "Create API for the reporting system"
+    -
       title: "Junior Web Developer"
       time: "Aug 2015 - Aug 2016"